The Devil in Your DNA

 But rest my Mama’s sweet soul, I can say with conviction and vigor I hate the devil.
 He works overtime to push the Church off course in order to dim their lights for Jesus.
 And the solemn truth is because of our ancestry with Brother Adam and Sister Eve, we’ve got the devil’s genes right down into our DNA.

 Now some of you might take offense to that but it says so right in the Good Book.
 “No one is righteous, no not one.”
 (Romans 3:10) Sorry sister, that includes you.
 We’re all pathetic sinners.
 We all know what’s right, like not saying “I hate Billy Joe Pickering,” but we do it anyway.
 (Oh!
 Mama would be distraught to know I told Billy Joe the very next day I hated him and his brother too.
 Forgive me, Jesus.)
 Surely some of you experience Paul’s frustration and remorsefulness when you ignore caring for your temple.
 You commit to eating only God-grown foods, but in no time you’re ordering from that big drive-thru menu.
 You intend to walk a mile every day but when Friday comes your fancy phone registers 00.0.
 Oh mercy!
 I do hate the devil.
 He loves seeing you sluggish for the Lord.
 He reminds you how comfy your couch is, and convinces you you’re too tired, destroying your good intentions.

 But I have some good news, Church.
 He who is in you is greater than that deceitful dog.
 Jesus showed us the power of scripture when He whacked away the tempter with God’s holy Word.
-Remember when He had spent 40 days fasting and praying and when He was at the peak of His hunger pangs Satan the scoundrel showed up?
+Remember when He had spent forty days fasting and praying, and when He was at the peak of His hunger pangs Satan the scoundrel showed up?
 That’s just how he is.
 He kicks us when we’re down.
 He lies to us when we’re already having a personal pity party.
 Oh no, Satan!
 “Get behind me,” Jesus proclaimed.
-And with the Word of truth He swatted him away.
+(Oh, maybe I’m misthinkin’.
+Now that I reconsider, I think that was ol’ Peter He told off.)
+With the Word of truth, He swatted him away.